willibrandon/LofiBeats/README.md

 dotnet test --filter "Category=AI_Generated"
 ```

-### Adding New Effects

-1. Create a new effect class in `src/LofiBeats.Core/Effects`
-2. Implement the `IAudioEffect` interface
-3. Register the effect in `EffectFactory.cs`

 ### Test Container

 For running tests in CI or containerized environments, we provide a Docker container with a pre-configured audio testing environment.
 See [CONTAINER.md](docs/CONTAINER.md) for details.